wmo-im/GRIB2/.github/ISSUE_TEMPLATE/proposal.md

 ---
 name: Proposal
-about: Use to propose changes to the WMO GRIB2 tables
+about: Use to propose changes to the WMO GRIB2 tables or templates
 title: ''
-labels: Submitted
+labels: ''
 assignees: ''

 ---

 # Summary and purpose